lucy-rz/alien-invasion-game/game-project-readme-starter.md

 # Future steps
 - Create levels based on time and points.
-- Add more spaceship designs.
+- Add more spaceship models.
+- Create a pause button.